Paul Nicholson with a 911 simulator

 Soon after he was contacted by the risk manager for Humboldt County schools, Kimberly Comet.

 "She said: "What are you doing?
-When I explained it, she said: "Will you do it for other schools?'"
+When I explained it, she said: "Will you do it for other schools?'""We have an excellent response.
+The parents love it and the kids are real responsive."

 The idea was then implemented that has grown into a program that requires four hours of Nicholson's time a week, every week, throughout the school year.
 He goes into as many Elementary schools in County that he can and gives detail demonstrations to all kindergarten through second grade students.